-In one of our previous blog posts on Calculating Cash Rent we outlined different ways to calculate cash rent.
-More than anything that exercise reveals the shortcomings of the cash rent model and the difficulty of coming up with a cash rent that doesn’t leave too much money on the table while at the same time not opening your farmer up to potential disaster if mother nature doesn’t cooperate in a given year.
+In one of our previous blog posts, we outlined different ways to calculate cash rent.
+More than anything, that exercise reveals the shortcomings of the cash rent model and the difficulty of coming up with a cash rent that doesn’t leave too much money on the table, while also not opening your farmer up to potential disaster if mother nature doesn’t cooperate in a given year.
 Flex leases are a relatively new approach to solving that problem.

 The biggest challenge with cash rents is trying to guess how much the land is worth without knowing the gross revenue it will produce.
 Flex leases eliminate a lot of the guessing.
 There are many different types of flex leases, but most retain the following characteristics:

 The downside to flex leases is that they can be complex and they depend on your ability to gather good information.
-We at Tillable think flex leases are a great approach and supporting flex leases and the the data gathering that takes place, will be a core offering of our platform.
+We at Tillable think flex leases are a great approach—which is why supporting flex leases, and the the data gathering that takes place, is a core offering of our platform.